Grand Buffet: History

-In 2004, Grand Buffet released a full-length CD of outtakes, rarities, and radio performances called Dicer: The Unheard Funk Tracks.
-In 2005, the duo released a greatest hits collection, Five Years of Fireworks, which included a new track and a bonus DVD filled with music videos, outtakes, backstage antics, and live material.
-A sequel to Dicer was announced in 2005, and Weeks mentioned possibly expanding it into an annual release.
+In 2004, Grand Buffet released DICER: The Unheard Funk Tracks, a compilation of outtakes, radio performances, and unreleased material.
+The following year, they released Five Years of Fireworks, a greatest hits collection that included a bonus DVD of music videos, live footage, and behind-the-scenes material.
+A sequel to DICER was announced in 2005, with Weeks suggesting it could become an ongoing series.

-Grand Buffet toured with a DJ for some shows in 2005 and 2006; a DJ from Texas, DJ Jester the Filipino Fist, who has toured with Kid Koala.
+During 2005 and 2006, Grand Buffet occasionally toured with a DJ, including DJ Jester the Filipino Fist, who has also toured with Kid Koala.

-On May 8, 2007, "The Haunted Fucking Gazebo" EP and on January 8, 2008, "King Vision" were released, both on Fighting Records.
+On May 8, 2007, the EP The Haunted Fucking Gazebo was released, followed by the album King Vision on January 8, 2008, both on Fighting Records.

 Abandoned and unreleased material

-The band has distanced itself from Scrooge McRock in at least one interview, dismissing it as more of a retrospectively-viewed collection of demos than a proper album.
-For the following two years, the duo worked on material for an album that was to be called Peter Weller (after the actor), which ultimately was never released, culminating in its abandonment in 1999.
-(Several tracks from these sessions were released on Dicer).
-Sparkle Classic is the first album that they consider to be part of the official discography.
+The group has publicly distanced itself from Scrooge McRock, later describing it as a collection of early demos rather than a proper album.
+Between 1998 and 1999, Grand Buffet recorded material for an unreleased album titled Peter Weller, named after the actor Peter Weller.
+The project was abandoned, though several tracks were later included on Dicer.
+Sparkle Classic is considered the first album in the group’s official discography.

-The duo has hinted at a children's album entitled Gorilla and Fox, but there has been no official release date announced.
+The duo has also referenced a children’s album titled Gorilla and Fox, though no release date has been announced.